yorgosk/grace-compiler/README.md

   This project is a **Grace programming language Compiler**, developed at **Spring of 2017** by **Chrysinas Ioannis** and **Kamaras Georgios** as a semester-long group-project for Compilers course.
-  The project's development is going to progress in four stages.
-The first stage _(current stage)_ involves the creation of the compiler's Lexical and Syntactical Analyser.
-The second stage involves creating the compiler's Semantical Analyser and generating Intermediate Code.
-The third, and final, stage is about Optimization and Program Execution.
+  The project's development is going to progress in four stages, during the course of the semester:
+  1. The first stage _(current stage)_ involves the creation of the compiler's Lexical and Syntactical Analyser.
+  2. The second stage involves creating the compiler's Semantical Analyser and generating Intermediate Code.
+  3. The third, and final, stage is about Optimization and Program Execution.

 ## Current Version (version 1.0)

   ***Stable Version for Parts I and II of the project***
   >Our compiler is currently on the *first stage* of it's development.
 For now, it has *Lexer and Parser capabilities*.
-  It processes the argument's program and, after it decides that it is correct (meaning that it conforms with our grammar's specifications), it prints it's Parsing Tree.
+  It processes the input's program and, after it decides that it is correct (meaning that it conforms with our grammar's specifications), it prints it's Parsing Tree.
 If it decides that the program is not correct, it produces some basic error messages to help the user-programmer find what's wrong and correct it.

   **Important Files**
-  * at ```src/main/java/compiler/Main.java``` we have our **Main class** from which we read the Grace code from a *.grace* file passed as an argument in the execution command, we process it to spot Lexer, Parser or IO Exceptions that it may create and we load it's Syntactical components in a Parsing Tree, which we print in the end.
+  * at ```src/main/java/compiler/Main.java``` we have our **Main class** from which we read the Grace code from a *text file* (*.grace*, *.txt*, etc) passed as an argument in the execution command *or* from the *stdin*, if no argument was given, we process it to spot Lexer, Parser or IO Exceptions that it may create and we load it's Syntactical components in a Parsing Tree, which we print in the end.
   * at ```src/main/java/compiler/PTPrintingVisitor``` we have our **PTPrintingVisitor** class, in which we use the *Visitor Pattern* to traverse and print our Parsing Tree (PT) in an efficient and easily maintainable way.
   * at ```src/main/sablecc/parser.grammar``` we have our **Grammar's** file, created using the *SableCC Framework*.